 By integrating both signage media and interactive touchscreens, museums can create a layered information environment.
 This approach caters to different visitor preferences, allowing for both passive consumption of information and active, self-directed exploration, thereby enhancing the overall museum experience.

-We are pleased to support you with free, non-binding consultation and an individual offer - for your successful interactive digital signage project.
+We are pleased to support you with free, non-binding consultation - for your successful interactive digital signage project.